 At an addiction treatment center, going through the effects of a high BAC (especially on a regular basis) can help a patient to understand the consequences of their behavior.
 Going through an intensive outpatient course with these levels in mind is incredibly beneficial for long-term treatment.

 BAC levels will vary depending on how much you drink and how long.
 Let’s go through the most significant levels:

 0.02%: Commonly known as being ‘tipsy’, this level is where people first start noticing alcohol affecting them.

 0.05%: This BAC level can cause blurred vision and slightly slurred speech, and is most commonly recognized as ‘drunk’.

 0.08%: Your senses will be heavily impaired at this level.
 As such, driving when experiencing a BAC higher than this is illegal.

 0.10%: A BAC at this level will cause slow thinking and speaking and precarious balance in many people.

 0.15%: This is known as a high BAC.
 This can cause involuntary movements and unstable balance.

 0.2 – 0.3%: At his BAC, you could become confused and unaware of things going on around you.
-This could mean you make decisions you’re not able to consent for, as well as hurt yourself without realizing.
+This could mean you make decisions you’re not able to consent to, as well as hurt yourself without realizing it.
 This level of alcohol in the blood could lead to partial hospitalization at an alcohol rehab.

 0.3 – 0.4%: This BAC could cause you to pass out for long periods, and also experience a fatal cause of alcohol poisoning.
 Your blood pressure and heart rate could also change rapidly.